HTHcoin/go-hthworld/README.md

 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-If you'd like to contribute to go-altcoinchain, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute to go-chain, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
 If you wish to submit more complex changes though, please check up with the core devs first on [our Discord Server](https://discord.gg/invite/nthXNEv) to ensure those changes are in line with the general philosophy of the project and/or get